OFFLINE-GmbH/oc-bootstrapper/README.md

 - [X] Install plugins
 - [X] Clear compiled / cache
 - [X] Create .gitignore
+- [ ] Remove .git directories so no submodules are created
+- [ ] Remove .gitignore in config/dev
+- [ ] Check what's wrong with .htaccess / why it is missing
 - [ ] Update command to update private plugins
 - [ ] Remove CONTRIBUTION and other README files after the october repo clone